techsoft3d/he_qt_basic_view/README.md

 ![](media/image30.emf)

-Here, we’re using a function we must still implement called getColor.
-This function takes an RGB color index (and alpha) and returns a QColor.
-Implement getColor in an anonymous namespace above createMaterial.
+Here, we’re using a function we must still implement called `getColor.` This function takes an RGB color index (and alpha) and returns a `QColor.` Implement `getColor` in an anonymous namespace above `createMaterial.`

 ![](media/image31.emf)

 Color data is stored by integer index in HOOPS Exchange.
-This implementation first checks if the index is equal to A3D_DEFAULT_COLOR_INDEX, indicating that no color has been assigned.
+This implementation first checks if the index is equal to `A3D_DEFAULT_COLOR_INDEX`, indicating that no color has been assigned.
 In this case, we’re returning red, which you’d *think* is my favorite color, but you’d be wrong.
-Creating a QColor object from the double precision definition from Exchange is a simple matter that follows naturally.
+Creating a `QColor` object from the double precision definition from Exchange is a simple matter that follows naturally.

 With this implementation, you’ll find many parts will now load and display in their correct color.